-Over the last few years, the District's expenditures have been for the overall goal of reducing fire exposure throughout its jurisdiction.
-This is done by reducing the fuel load and expanding the water supply for fire suppression through extension of the network of larger water mains and the installation of additional hydrants.
-For the Purrissima Hills Water District and California Water Project, almost \$736,361 has been spent for the period 2012-2013, while \$1,550,000 has been estimated for 2013-2014.
-For Tree Program and Neary Project, \$3,000,000 and \$2,160,000 was estimated respectively for 2013-2014
+Over the last few years, the District's expenditures in excess of revenue have been for the overall goal of reducing fire exposure throughout its jurisdiction.
+This is done by reducing the fuel load and expanding the water supply for fire suppression through extension of the network of larger water mains, the installation of additional hydrants and the upgrading of water tanks and hydrants.
+For the Purissima Hills Water District and California Water Service Company, \$855,603 has been spent on pumps, backup generator, hydrant upgraded and water mainlines for the period 2013-2014, while \$1,250,000 has been estimated for 2014-2015.
+For the Eucalyptus and Dead Tree Program, \$1,653,738 was expended in 2013-2014, while \$2,500,000 was estimated for 2014-2015.

-The fund balance commitments for insurance and emergency operations totaling \$3,000,000 would cover some of the expenses that would result from a catastrophic wild land fire.
-The District has additional commitments of \$2,000,000, for water mains and hydrants, and \$1,000,000 for equipment.
+The fund balance reserves for insurance and emergency operations totaling \$3,000,000 would cover some of the expenses that would result from a catastrophic wild land fire.
+The District has additional reserves of \$2,000,000, for water mains and hydrants, and \$1,000,000 for equipment.

-As for future funding and increased services, it is projected that tax revenues will continue to rise as a result of replacement of older ranch homes with larger structures.
-Revenues have been budgeted at \$7,612,300 for 2013-2014.

-All of these factors were considered in preparing the District's budget for fiscal year 2014.
+As for future funding and increased services, it is projected that tax revenues will continue to rise as a result of inflation, replacement of older ranch homes with larger structures, and increasing valuations.
+Revenues have been budgeted at \$8,751,700, a 3.8% increase for 2014-2015.
+Expenses are expected to decline 2.1% to \$10,681,600, primarily due to the completion of the Neary Tank Utilization Project.
+All of these factors were considered in preparing the District's budget for fiscal year 2015.